Causal Inference under Interference through Designed Markets: Defining Counterfactuals

-In Assumption \ref{as:regulare}, we assume that the equilibrium price in the population is unique and well-separated.
-Under regularity conditions on the distribution of values, Assumptions \ref{as:cutoff} - \ref{as:regulare} are satisfied by the uniform price auction in Example \ref{ex1}, when bidder surplus is the outcome of interest, as shown in Appendix \ref{app:upa}.
-This result can also be extended to Example \ref{ex2} under regularity conditions on the distribution of lottery numbers.
+In Assumption \ref{as:regulare}, we assume that the market-clearing cutoffs in the population are unique and well-separated.
+Under conditions on the smoothness of the distribution of values, Assumptions \ref{as:cutoff} - \ref{as:regulare} are satisfied by the uniform price auction in Example \ref{ex1}, when bidder surplus is the outcome of interest, as shown in Appendix \ref{app:upa}.
+This result can also be extended to Example \ref{ex2} under regularity conditions on the distribution of lottery numbers in deferred acceptance.

 \begin{assumption}\textbf{Regularity of Equilibrium.} $\mathcal S$ is a compact set.
 For all $\pi \in \Pi$, $\mathcal S$ contains a ball of radius $c_1>0$ centered at $p^*_{\pi}$, and $p^*_{\pi}$ is unique and well-separated, so for any $p \in \mathcal S$ with $|| p - p^*_{\pi} ||\geq \frac{c_3}{2J c'}$, there is a $c_2 > 0$ so that $2 || z_{\pi}(p) || \geq c_2 $. \end{assumption}